rdwr3r/Health_Insurance_Sim/README.md

 ### Technical Recommendations
  - It can be helpful to run an initial compute time check using one simulation.
 The code is set up to run the assessment with parallelization by plans - so if you have more plans than you have cores, it'll use all of your cores (and otherwise run each plan in parallel).
  - Ideally you can stomach the compute time to run 1,000+ simulations, potentially 5,000.
+ - **Currently the sim does not account for the tax benefits of HSA contributions for eligible plans**.
+This can be worked around by simply deducting the advantage (based on your projected contributions and effective tax rate) from the premium for any applicable plan.

 ### Interpretation
  - Generally, one should consider not just the minimum, maximum, and mean (expected) costs for any given plan, but also the distributions (standard deviation and shape).